How to handle a late payment

 Past due accounts are first suspended and then disconnected.
 Suspended service is typically turned back on within 24 hours after the bill has been paid.
 Disconnected service can take longer to restore and may require a technician fee to come re-activate your service.
 In some cases, you may be asked to pay a security deposit to get service re-connected following non-payment.

-Make one-time bill payments online.
+Make one-time payments.
 No sign-in required.

-Was this page helpful?
+Was this information helpful?